 - According to his posthumously published memoirs, Benny consciously had the writers remove much of the stereotypical aspects of Rochester's character (womanizing, drinking and gambling) after WWII.

-- Crowning Moment of Funny: One commentator has analyzed which moments got the longest laughs from the studio audience.
+- Funny Moments: One commentator has analyzed which moments got the longest laughs from the studio audience.

 - Hilarious in Hindsight: In a 1941 radio episode, Jack is bragging about a big party he's having and saying there will be a lot of big movie stars there.
 Mary asks him to name one- Jack refuses to answer.
 She badgers him to name one until he says, "All right- Rodney Dangerfield!"
 At the time it was just a funny name his writers made up, but now...

 - Rodney Dangerfield was born Jacob Cohen.
 Perhaps he took his stage name from this episode?

 - One 1939 show (back when it was "The Jell-O Program") has Don pretend to get the sponsored product wrong; when Jello is clearly described to him, he guesses it's Grape Nuts.
 Three years later, Grape Nuts would become the show's actual sponsor.

 - Jack often claimed that he was 39 years old.
 Decades later a certain Japanese voice actress would constantly claim to be 17 years old.note

 - Memetic Mutation: "Yyyyyyyyyeeeeeeesssssss?"
 To the point that many people now have no idea where it came from, or maybe think The Simpsons invented it.
 Or like RiffTrax, seem to think it came from Harvey Korman, if their riff of Love that Car! (which used Frank "Yeeeeesssssssss?
 Guy" Nelson as the uncredited narrator) is any evidence.